Overview

 Curriculum

-The VCU MD-PhD Program boasts an integrated curriculum, blending medical school with scientific studies throughout the journey.
+The VCU MSTP boasts an integrated curriculum, blending medical school with scientific studies throughout the journey.

-The M1 curriculum begins with foundational concepts and continues with systems-based basic and clinical concepts.
-The MD-PhD Program supplements this material with a Journal Club and a Science and Disease series, each of which is coordinated with the medical school curriculum and seeks a deeper understanding of the scientific foundation of topics under study.
+The M1 curriculum begins with foundational concepts in biochemistry, genetics, physiology, pharmacology, infectious diseases, immunology, and pathology.
+It then continues with systems-based basic and clinical concepts in hematology, orthopedics, rheumatology, dermatology, gastroenterology, endocrinology, and obstetrics and gynecology.
+The MSTP supplements this material with a journal club and a science and disease series, each of which is coordinated with the medical school curriculum and seeks a deeper understanding of the scientific foundation of topics under study.

 Submission of fellowship applications is a critical part of student training for successful careers as academic physicians.
 Therefore, unless they are ineligible, all students are required to submit an F30 fellowship application to the NIH as soon as possible during the graduate training phase.
-The MD-PhD program holds an F30 Grant Workshop for G1 students.
+The MSTP and School of Medicine Office of Graduate Education hold individual predoctoral fellowship workshops well before each of the three annual submission deadlines.
 Students are also encouraged to submit applications to other funding sources, such as the American Heart Association, the American Lung Association, or the American Cancer Society, as appropriate.

-It is critically important for MD-PhD students to maintain their clinical skills while pursuing their graduate education.
-With that goal in mind, students attend a longitudinal clinic over the G2 and G3 years in fulfillment of the M3 Ambulatory Care clerkship requirement.
-In addition, during G4, students are encouraged to complete a two-week-long clinical Foundational Elective.
+It is critically important for MSTP students to maintain their clinical skills while pursuing their graduate education.
+With that goal in mind, students attend a longitudinal clinic throughout the G2 and G3 years in fulfillment of the M3 Ambulatory Care clerkship requirement.
+In addition, during G4, students are encouraged to complete a two-week-long clinical foundational elective.

 The graduate phase of training ends with a successful dissertation defense, a requirement that must be completed prior to returning to medical school.
-Past and current M4 MD-PhD students developed and maintain an outstanding “Return to M3” Workshop to aid in the transition back to clinical training.
-The MD-PhD program also purchases a Q-bank of questions, adapted from USMLE Step 2 board exams, to help students review clinically relevant material.
+Past and current M4 MSTP students developed and maintained an outstanding “Return to M3” Workshop to aid in the transition back to clinical training.
+The MSTP also purchases a Q-bank of questions, adapted from USMLE Step 2 board exams, to help students review clinically relevant material.
 Finally, each student has a session with a standardized patient.

-MD-PhD students returning from graduate school have a great deal of flexibility in their return dates because they have already completed a clerkship before entering the graduate phase and have completed the Ambulatory Care clerkship during their graduate training.
-Thus, MD-PhD students can begin clinical clerkships in-phase with newly rising M3 medical students in April, before that, or until October of the M3 year and still match and graduate with that medical school class.
+MSTP students returning from graduate school have a great deal of flexibility in their return dates because they have already completed a clerkship before entering the graduate phase and have completed the Ambulatory Care Clerkship during their graduate training.
+Thus, MSTP students can begin clinical clerkships in-phase with newly rising M3 medical students in April, before that or until October of the M3 year and still match and graduate with that medical school class.

-All students are required to take the U.S. Medical Licensing Examination Step 2 CK and CS for the first time by October 1 after completion of their M3 year.
-Students are required to pass USMLE Step 2 CK and CS for graduation.
+All students are required to take the U.S. Medical Licensing Examination (USMLE) Step 2 for the first time by October 1 after completion of their M3 year.
+Students are required to pass USMLE Step 2 for graduation.

-Students proceed to the final phase of training in M4, during which there are a minimum of 5 required clinical months.
-These clinical electives include two Acting Internships (4 weeks each), one in a general ward team and one in critical care, and senior advanced clinical electives (4 weeks each).
-The options for the remainder of the M4 year include research, clinical and non-clinical electives, a USMLE Step 2 study month, and an interview month.
+Students proceed to the final phase of training in M4, during which there are a minimum of five required clinical months.
+These clinical electives include two acting internships (4 weeks each), one in a general ward team and one in critical care, and senior advanced clinical electives (4 weeks each).
+The options for the remainder of the M4 year include research, clinical and non-clinical electives, a USMLE Step 2 study month and an interview month.
 Many students opt for clinical experiences at other institutions, especially where they would like to match as residents.

-Each M4 MD-PhD student is expected to complete a senior clinical or translational research project.
-The project may or may not build on the PhD dissertation.
+Each M4 MSTP student is expected to complete a senior clinical or translational research project.
+The project may or may not build on the Ph.D. dissertation.
 The mentor and project are chosen and outlined by the student.
 The project can be completed at another institution.
 Each student is expected to present a poster describing this experience during the spring Second Look event.

 Our Students